ECASEC Expert Group portal

 Article 13a basically asks providers to perform three activities: 1. assess risks, 2. take appropriate security measures, and 3. report about significant security incidents.
 The three processes are depicted in the triangle below.
 Cybersecurity supervision under the NIS Directive (Article 14/16) and under eIDAS (Article 19) is based on the same triangle.

-The group adopted 3 Article 13a guidelines.
+The group adopted several guidelines.
 The latest versions can be found at the following links:

-- Article 13a Technical Guideline on Incident Reporting: The reporting guidelines defines an EU-wide reporting framework for telecom security incidents.
+• Technical Guideline on Incident Reporting under the EECC: The reporting guidelines defines an EU-wide reporting framework for telecom security incidents.
 It is the basis for the (current) practical implementation of cross-border and annual summary reporting.

-Other publications produced by ENISA in collaboration with the Article 13a group
+Other publications produced by ENISA in collaboration with the ECASEC EG

 Incident reporting tool CIRAS